 South of the Heronry Pond and between it and Northumberland Avenue is a stretch of Epping Forest consisting of a mix of open area, scrub and trees.
 Particularly by the roadside, elm Ulmus scrub is dominant.
 In spring, the elm seeds can look glorious.
 A single patch of few-flowered garlic Allium paradoxum was found here in April 2005.
 It hadn't been noticed before and wasn't known elsewhere in the area.
 However, a smaller patch was noticed on the edge of the slope leading down towards Heronry Pond in April 2008.
 Similarly, within the elm scrub, a large patch of sowbread Cyclamen hederifolium was noticed in 2006, and in succesive years more patches have been noted within the scrub adjacent to the Northumberland Avenue.
 It proves the point made when the original of this article was published in 1980 : "Doubtless there are other species of plants to be found and identified.....even the most frequently walked path could still produce an overlooked or unrecognised specimen."
 Near to the Park gates are some small patches of early crocus Crocus tommasinianus, but this species is much better seen at the other end of Northumberland Avenue near Park Road, where the number of flowers seem to be increasing year by year.

 Near here is a third Park 'mount'.
 The two mounts that are inside Wanstead Park proper are often mentioned and are historically important as part of the park's Grade II* rating.
 This one is evidentally of more recent origin, but maintains (at least until the 1990s) a tradition that the others do not.
-On Palm Sunday of each year, a proccesion takes place from nearby St. Gabriel's Church, Aldersbrook, to the mound; a Palm Sunday service was held assembled on the top.
+On Palm Sunday of each year, a proccesion took place from nearby St. Gabriel's Church, Aldersbrook, to the mound; a Palm Sunday service was held assembled on the top.
 Nowadays, as is true of many areas of the Park, the mound itself is too overgrown - particularly with bramble - to allow this, but the service still takes place near the base of the hill. (photos) The mound is sometimes known locally as "Bullet Hill", presumably from its shape, although this is less evident now with the excessive vegeatation cover.
 Between 1882 and 1907 it is thought that Bullet Hill constituted an island, with the waters of the pond running in a channel around it.
 This must have brought the lake very close to Northumberland Avenue.
 The channel it seems was filled in during renovation work on the pond in 1907, and the small remaining bay at the east end of Bullet Hill infilled in 1949.

 Doubtless there are other species of plants to be found and identified in Wanstead Park, and even the most frequently walked path could still produce an overlooked or unrecognised specimen.
 A search of available literature has revealed nine species recorded in recent years and absent from the present records.
 The following are recorded by Jermyn (1975): Dryopteris pseudomas; Sparganium emersum; Hippuris vulgaris; Schoenoplectus tabernaemontani; Calluna vulgaris; Molinia caerulea; Festuca tenuifolia; Butomus umbellatus; Alopecurus aequalis.
 These may not all have been found within the boundaries of the study area defined earlier; indeed some have been found nearby.
 Also Senecio viscosus was recorded in Wanstead Park, on 3 September 1927 by F.C.Owen, and recorded in his notebook which was at the Passmore Edwards Museum in Stratford.
 A search of the herbarium material belonging to the Essex Field Club at the Museum, particularly that collected by Lister, would without doubt have revealed other species apparently no longer present, but sadly the museum itself is now closed.